-Sheila Schuller Coleman, the former senior pastor of Crystal Cathedral in Garden Grove, Calif., has announced that services for her new breakaway church, the Hope Center of Christ, will be taking place at a local hotel as opposed to the movie theater that was the setting for the congregation's first service.
+Sheila Schuller Coleman, the former senior pastor of Crystal Cathedral in Garden Grove, Calif., has announced that services for her new breakaway church, the Hope Center of Christ, will be taking place at a local hotel as opposed to the movie theatre that was the setting for the start-up congregation's first service.

 Pastor Harold Shaw will be leading the service and Grammy Award-winning producer Scott Smith will be on hand for the service along with his wife, gospel singer Debbie McClendon-Smith.
 A children's program will also be provided at the service, according to the Hope Center of Christ Facebook page.

-Last Sunday, Schuller Coleman captured headlines and praise for the ad hoc Hope Center of Christ services she held at an Orange County movie theater.
+Last Sunday Schuller Coleman captured headlines and praise for the ad hoc Hope Center of Christ services she held at an Orange County movie theater.

-Pastor Schuller Coleman reportedly told the congregation of around 200 last Sunday, "We are going to learn how to be a strong church.
-We are not about a church building.
+"We are going to learn how to be a strong church," she said.
+"We are not about a church building.
 We are about building a church."

 "We were all blessed by an awesome service, that only God could have pulled together with such short notice," another worshiper named Debbie Lips wrote.

 Schuller Coleman was only four years old when her father began his ministry in a drive-in movie theater.
-The Rev. Robert H. Schuller's ministry eventually became one of America's most noteable megachurches with a congregation that had up to 10,000 members at the height of its popularity.
+The Rev. Schuller's ministry eventually became one of America's most noteable megachurches with a congregation that had up to 10,000 members at the height of its popularity.

 The megachurch became riddled with problems following the retirement of the Rev. Schuller, which included a highly public family split and bankruptcy.
 The Schuller's only son Robert A. Schuller recently said in an interview that he believes the ministry was brought on by sibling rivalry.